hasithaa/bal.tips/content/learn-syntax/expr/literals.md

 weight : 06-05-00-00-00
 ---

-This section covers [Literals](https://ballerina.io/spec/lang/2022R1/#section_6.5) section of the Ballerina Language spec.
+This section covers the [Literals](https://ballerina.io/spec/lang/2022R1/#section_6.5) section of the Ballerina Language spec.

 <!--more-->